Has having the IRONMAN triathlon in town inspired you to start running?

 Sports medicine experts recommend seeking advice from your health care provider before you begin any exercise program to ensure that your training plan is appropriate for your fitness level.

-Mark Kasmer, M.D., is a sports medicine specialist with Carilion Clinic’s Institute of Orthopaedics and Neurosciences.
-An avid runner himself, Dr. Kasmer heads up the Blue Ridge Marathon’s medical team and gives regular talks to the running community on preventing, identifying and treating injuries.
+Mark Kasmer, M.D., is a Sports Medicine specialist with Carilion Clinic’s Institute of Orthopaedics and Neurosciences.
+An avid runner himself, Dr. Kasmer worked with fellow specialist Stephen Cromer, D.O., to head up the IRONMAN medical volunteer team, and he gives regular talks to the running community on preventing, identifying and treating injuries.

 Running injuries can range from blisters to stress fractures.
 They most commonly affect the hip, knee and ankle joints, as well as the soft tissues—muscles, tendons and ligaments—connecting them.